mars0i/majure/README.md

 ## Notes and tips

+* Here's a small note about the common disease *parenthephobia*, prevalent among those who don't use regularly use Lisps, such as Clojure.
+Even those who have programmed in Lisp sometimes suffer from this debilitating ailment as a result of computer science instructors who failed to provide the following essential information: As long as you (a) become familiar with proper Lisp code formatting, (b) use an editor that matches parentheses, and (c) use an editor that will automatically reformat Lisp code for you, parentheses are easy to manage.
+Don't be afraid of them!

 * I feel pretty comfortable with Clojure, although I'm not an expert.
 However, I haven't done much Java programming in a long time, and most of Clojure's Java interop functionality was new to me when I